tmjns/Meow/README.md

 76.76.76.76
 ```
 Now you'll be asked to enter your network credentials in order to connect Meow with your network.
-> Note: During the reboot process, the browser peforms a redirect to 'meow.local/'.
+> Note: During the save & reboot process, the browser peforms a redirect to 'meow.local/'.
 In some cases, if there is no WiFi connection, your browser will display an error screen...
 Please double check your WiFi connection and reload the page.

 #### Multicast DNS:
-Since I'm using the ESP32 Multicast DNS library, you might get some trouble using this website on mobile devices.
+Open the URL:
 ```
 meow.local/
 ```
+> Note:Since I'm using the ESP32 Multicast DNS library, you might get some trouble using this website on mobile devices.

 #### API token: